 The correct way to take advantage of a competitor analysis is to use it as fuel for productivity and service improvements, and to enhance your marketing strategy and unique selling proposition.

-Competitor Data Worth Knowing
+Rule 3 of Competitive Analysis: Focus on the Competitor Data Worth Knowing

 Despite the danger of getting frustrated or losing sight of your vision, there are some competitor metrics that are definitely worth knowing.
 For example, keeping tabs on keyword ranking trends would allow you to optimize your site for a particular keyword a competitor is ranking well for.
 You might not be able to usurp them as the number one search result, but if you can get on the first page, you’ll steal some of their traffic.